ThinkwareInc/API-Documentation/_sso/SSO.md

   ~~~
   {: title="Error" }
 ---
-token
-: The API key used for authentication - <span style="color: red">Required</span>

 UserID
 : The UserID of the user you want to authenticate - <span style="color: red">Required</span>